JonasPammer/ansible-role-motd/README.md

       gather_facts: false

       roles:
-        - role: jonaspammer.bootstrap
+        - name: jonaspammer.bootstrap
-        - role: jonaspammer.core_dependencies
+        - name: jonaspammer.core_dependencies
-        - role: jonaspammer.shellcheck
+        - name: jonaspammer.shellcheck

 The following diagram is a compilation of the "soft dependencies" of this role as well as the recursive tree of their soft dependencies.